Safari Overview

 - Overnight (Planned Tier): Kibale / Fort Portal

-After the open country of Murchison, the route turns toward western Uganda and begins to soften into tea estates, crater lakes, small villages, and cooler highlands.
-The day is a scenic transfer toward Kibale, where the safari changes from big-game plains to forest calls and primate country.
+After the open country of Murchison Falls safari, the route slopes toward western Uganda and begins to soften into tea estates, crater lakes, small villages, and cooler highlands.
+The day is a scenic transfer toward Kibale National Park, where the safari changes from wildlife big-game plains to chimpanzee tracking in forest.

 Optional Bigodi wetland and community walk